 Before we examine God’s interactions with His intercessors, we need to identify a biblical pattern we will see in these interactions.
 The pattern we see in Scripture is basically this: Before God released His judgments, He would come to an intercessor and speak to them about His judgments.
 This revelation of the coming judgment provoked the intercessor to do two things:

-- Stand before God to secure mercy for a remnant of those
+- Stand before God to secure mercy for a remnant of those condemned for judgment.

 - Stand before the condemned to speak to them about God’s desire for mercy before judgment.

 Something in the intercessor’s knowledge of God realized that the prediction of judgment was an invitation from God.
 The intercessor recognized God wanted a human intercessor to stand in the gap to secure mercy for a remnant before He released His judgments.
 The intercessor also understood God wanted them to plead with the people before the hour of judgment.
 When the intercessors acted according to this pattern, they secured mercy for a remnant before God’s judgments.

 Throughout history, human intercessors have played a role in God’s desire to release mercy in the midst of His judgments.
 And, as we have seen, God is so committed to this pattern that the plan of redemption was based on His decision to choose a human intercessor—ultimately Jesus—to secure mercy for those under judgment.
 This biblical pattern affects how we understand the task of the end-time church.

 We have been profoundly warned through the Scripture of the coming end-time judgment which will go far beyond any other judgment in history.
 While we do not know when God will release His judgments, we are expected to notice signs in the earth and recognize that the time is drawing near .
 As we see God’s end-time judgments approaching, we need the same knowledge of God that the intercessors of the Bible had.